HCaldwell95/salt-and-stone-studios/README.md

 - __The Studios Page__

-  - The studios page provides the user with a run down of the current set up at the studio.
+  - The studios page provides the user with a run-down of the current set up at the studio.
 There are links available to the equipment that the studio use, along with detailed information of the capabilities of each studio.
   - This section is valuable to the user as they can determine whether the equipment available suits their needs and they can also learn a little more about said equipment through the links provided to each piece.

 <img src="assets/images/studios-readme.png" alt="Image showing the Studios page"></a>